January 22, 2021

 Using Layers for DFD Levels

-When you use a diagramming tool like Gliffy, you can add layers to your diagrams so that each of the levels of DFDs can be represented together.
+When you use a diagramming tool like Gliffy, you can add layers to your diagrams so that each level of your data flow diagram can be represented together.
 These make it easy to reference the context diagram while also trying to understand deeper levels of information.

 Back to top